 CHEEKY MAA: – The Leg Monster was a creature I dreamed about for many nights.

-DT 500 ZINE: – We saw some on your instagram, theres the mastery again!
-Hey, where did the interest to design come from?
+DT 500 ZINE: – It is always fun to follow you on your Instagram, there’s the easy-going mastery again!
+Hey, tell us the story about the interest to design come from?

 CHEEKY MAA: – I was influenced a lot by my grandparents, although I didn’t see them very much.
 My father’s parents both worked in the fashion industry and owned a suit store in Queens, NY.
 They would take me shopping every time they came to visit and introduced me to fashion at very young age.

 ” I would flip through fashion magazines and rip out pages of inspiration which helped develop my passion for style.”

 DT 500 ZINE: – Did you choose to design when you were already a child?

 CHEEKY MAA: – When I was 6, I started to customize my own clothing by cutting and layering pieces together.
 I became interested in modeling at a very young age as well.
 My dad is a photographer, he would set up the seamless backdrop and would style myself and friends to shoot.